-Alex Bregman: Being on a team with so many stars has cost Bregman some attention, but without many outside Texas noticing, the former first-round draft pick has become one of the most productive third basemen in the bigs.
-Last year's .284/.352/.475 line was good for a top-ten finish in all three categories at the position.
-He doesn't rate as highly on the defensive side, but at 24 has plenty of time to improve.
+Alex Bregman: Without many outside Texas noticing, this former first-round draft pick has become one of the most productive third basemen in the bigs.
+Last year's .284/.352/.475 line was good for a top-ten finish in all three categories at the position, and while this season's batting average is down, his .376 OBP is second only to Altuve among Astros.

 A.J.
-Hinch: The former A’s, Tigers, Royals, and Phillies catcher has had substantially more success in his second managerial gig.
-After scuffling to a .420 winning percentage in less than two full seasons with the Diamondbacks, Hinch has gone 271-215 thus far with the Astros, including, of course, last year's World Championship.
-Baseball America's Manager of the Year finished third in the official AL Manager of the Year voting, likely because, come on, most managers could win with the team Houston fielded last year.
+Hinch: The former A’s, Tigers, Royals, and Phillies catcher has had substantially more success in his second managerial gig than his first.
+After scuffling to a .420 winning percentage in less than two full seasons with the Diamondbacks, Hinch has a .565 mark thus far with the Astros, including, of course, last year's World Championship.
+Baseball America's 2017 Manager of the Year finished third in the official AL Manager of the Year voting, likely because, come on, most managers could win with the team Houston fielded last year.
 But Hinch is well-liked and respected by his players and gets the most out of a highly talented group.

 No one on the Astros' roster nor on the coaching staff has played for Seattle.